 Injection of 100.8 MW of power at the POI, for delivery to NB border will be incremental to transmission system losses serving native load.
-To assist in the evaluation of the impact of the location of the POI, loss factors from the POI to the NS-NB border were calculated.
-This calculation does not include any losses from the generators to the POI (generator transformer, collector circuits, Interconnection Substation equipment:
+To assist in the evaluation of the impact of the location of the POI and alternate POI, loss factors from the POI to the NS-NB border were calculated.
+This calculation does not include any losses from the generators to the POI (generator transformer, collector circuits, Interconnection Substation equipment, or any radial circuit from the Interconnection Substation to the POI):